MJADangcil/Typing-Speed-Tester/README.md

 # Typing-Speed-Tester
-This is a simple typing speed tester that tests for accuracy upon completion of a sample text.
+This is a simple typing speed tester that tests for accuracy and speed upon completion of a sample text.

 ## Notes
 It does track accuracy during the test.
-However, there is only one sample text, and there is not calculation for words per minute.
+However, there is only one sample text, and there is no calculation for words per minute.

 ## Built With
 + HTML